top of page

 • Set an alarm for the local farmer's market- affordabe fresh and in season produce!

-• We buy only what we need for the foreseeable meals to prevent waste
+• We buy only what we need for the foreseeable meals to prevent waste and keep the price of our bills down.

-• Eat and structure our meals according to what foods need to be consumed to prevent waste
+• Eat and structure our meals according to what foods need to be consumed to prevent waste.

 • Buy foods in bulk when they are either on sale or in season- then preserve them at home- e.g. chop up and freeze, ferment, make into sauce, jam etc.